Murchison Falls National Park Map

 - Budongo forest

-River Nile – The Longest River In The World
+River Nile: The Longest River In The World

-Murchison Falls National Park’s most important geographical feature is the Nile River which bisects it for around 100 kilometers as it flows in a northwesterly and then southwesterly direction between Lake Kyoga and Lake Albert.
+Murchison Falls National Park’s most important geographical feature is the Nile River, which bisects it for around 100 kilometers as it flows in a northwesterly and then southwesterly direction between Lake Kyoga and Lake Albert.

-The Nile is approximately 6,650 km long and its drainage basin covers 11 countries.
+Nile is approximately 6,650 km long and its drainage basin covers 11 countries.
 It is because of its fascinating history that many people visit Uganda.

 The Murchison Falls/Devil’s Cauldron

-Murchison Falls is the most powerful waterfall in the World and it is the most spectacular thing to happen to the world’s longest river en route from Lake Victoria to the Mediterranean Sea.
-It is not only the most visited spot in Uganda but in the entire African continent.
+Murchison Falls, the world's most powerful waterfall, dramatically transforms the world's longest river from Lake Victoria to the Mediterranean Sea.
+It is not only the most

-Here in Murchison Falls Park, you can hear, see, and feel the power of Nature as the historic River Nile; is squeezed into a narrow gorge-6 meters wide, dropping down 45 meters to the rift valley escarpment and then continuing its journey to the Mediterranean Sea.
+Here in Murchison Falls Park, you can hear, see, and feel the power of Nature as the historic River Nile is squeezed into a narrow gorge-6 meters wide, dropping down 45 meters to the rift valley escarpment and then continuing its

 The Top of the Falls View Point

-The great Murchison Falls is a stunning sight while on a boat cruise, but for sheer sensory overload, be sure to tour this spectacular southern bank Murchison waterfall’s head at a fenced Baker’s viewpoint on a ridge looking directly to the Murchison Falls as well as the broader Uhuru Falls about 100 meters to the north.
+The great Murchison Falls is a stunning sight while on a boat cruise, but for sheer sensory overload, be sure to tour this spectacular southern bank Murchison waterfall’s head at a fenced Baker’s viewpoint on a ridge looking directly to

 Animals & Wildlife